tprasadtp/bhoomi-grub-theme/README.md

 4. Open default Grub config as `root`
     ```console
     sudo nano /etc/default/grub
-and [this image](https://github.com/tprasadtp/bhoomi-grub-theme/blob/master/screenshots/pale-blue-dot.jpg), which is in public domain
     ```
 5. Change (or add if not already present) the following lines & save the file.
     ```console